How Do I Know What Is Causing my Back Pain?

 Long-term bed rest is not only no longer considered necessary for most cases of back pain, it is actually potentially harmful, making recovery slower and potentially causing new problems.
 In most cases, you will be expected to start normal, nonstrenuous activity (such as walking) within 24 to 72 hours.
 After that ask your doctor about controlled exercise or physical therapy.
 Physical therapy treatments may employ massage, ultrasound, whirlpool baths, controlled application of heat, and individually tailored exercise programs to help you regain full use of the back.
 Strengthening both the abdominal and back muscles helps stabilize the spine.
 You can help prevent further back injury by learning - and doing - gentle stretching exercises and proper lifting techniques, and maintaining good posture.

 Medication: If back pain keeps you from normal daily activities, your doctor can help by recommending or prescribing pain medications.
 Over-the-counter painkillers such as Tylenol, aspirin, or NSAIDs -- such as ketoprofen, ibuprofen (Advil, Motrin), and naproxen (Aleve) -- can be helpful.
-Your doctor may prescribe prescription strength anti-inflammatories/pain medicines or may prefer to prescribe combination of opioid (narcotic) and acetaminophen medications such as Vicodin or Percocet.
+For severe pain, your doctor may prescribe prescription strength anti-inflammatories/pain medicines or may prefer to prescribe a short-term combination of opioid (narcotic) and acetaminophen medications such as Vicodin or Percocet.
 Some doctors also prescribe muscle relaxants.
 But beware, some of these medications have a direct effect on the brain and often cause drowsiness.